dmgatti/rna-seq-lesson/_episodes/03-qc-of-sequencing-results.md

 |3|Always begins with a '+' and sometimes the same info in line 1|
 |4|Has a string of characters which represent the quality scores; must have same number of characters as line 2|

-## 2.2 Creating the workspace folder
+### 2.1.1 Logging onto Google Cloud instance

-Please make sure you have completed the [Setup section](../setup.html) ideally with the Docker option.
+Please make sure you have completed the [Setup section](../setup.html) with the Google Cloud option.

-You should be outside of the Docker container for now, pick your favorite folder on your machine and create a `workspace/` where the work will take place.
+1. Log onto your Google Cloud instance by opening a Google Cloud SDK shell.
+2. In the shell, type (or copy and paste) the following command, replacing "name-of-your-instance" with the name of the GCP machine that you recieved at the beginning of the workshop.

 ~~~
-$ mkdir workspace/
+$ gcloud compute ssh --zone "us-east1-b" "name-of-your-instance" --project "jax-bioinfo-training-01"
 ~~~
 {: .bash}

+This may open a new window which will be a shell into your GCP instance.

-Finally, move to the workspace folder:
+## 2.2 Creating the workspace folder

+You should be outside of the Docker container for now.
+Change into the `/rnaseq` directory on your machine where the work will take place.

 ~~~
-$ cd workspace/
+$ cd /rnaseq
 ~~~
 {: .bash}

 ## 2.3 Getting familiar with the Docker container

-Now we will (i) download the required Docker image and (ii) start the Docker container that we will call `bioinfo` and that contains all tutorial softwares and datasets.
+Now we will start the Docker container that we will call `fastqc` and that contains all tutorial softwares and datasets.

 Docker does this in one single-step with the `docker run` command.

 ~~~
-$ docker run -v $PWD:/workspace/ --name fastq -it mgalland/docker-for-teaching:fastq-2022
+$ docker run -v $PWD:/workspace/ --name fastqc -it fastqc
 ~~~
 {: .bash}

 Some explanation here:
 * `--name`: our container is named `fastq` so you can use this when performing actions on your container.
 * `-it`: starts an interactive bash session inside your container upon start up.
-* `-v $PWD:/workspace/`: this has linked your current working directory (called `tutorial/`) to a new directory inside the container called `workspace/`.
+* `-v $PWD:/workspace/`: this has linked your current working directory (called `rnaseq/`) to a new directory inside the container called `workspace/`.
 We use different names to know where we are.
-* `mgalland/docker-for-teaching:fastq-2022`: this downloads a specific Docker image from an online resource called DockerHub.
+* `fastqc`: this runs a specific Docker image from an online resource called DockerHub.

 Everything that happens inside the container in the `workspace/` folder of your Docker container will be mirrored outside in the `workspace/` folder of your local machine.